Waste Not, Want Not

 As visitors to a certain doughnut shop in Duck, North Carolina will tell you, everything is better with bacon — including their maple icing doughnut covered with chopped bacon and salted caramel drizzle.

-From barbecue and BLTs to the production of insulin and antibiotics, from the xenotransplantation of eyeballs and heart valves to rooting out truffles in the French countryside, the sacrifices of our friend the hog are unmatched.
+From barbecue and BLTs to the production of insulin and antibiotics, from the xenotransplantation of eyeballs and heart valves to rooting out truffles in the French countryside, the sacrifices of our friend the humble hog are unmatched.
 And thanks to a new forward-thinking provision in the North Carolina Farm Act of 2021, that contribution will be taken to an entirely new level.

 Governor Cooper signed Senate Bill 605 into law last Friday after bipartisan veto-proof majorities in both the House and Senate had given their approval to the legislation earlier in the week.
 The new law contains a number of non-controversial provisions that change existing forestry and agriculture rules.
 These include exempting certain kinds of fires from open-burning laws (e.g. campfires), increasing the punishment for the theft or damage of timber, granting local governments more authority over agricultural districts, changing Forest Service compensation rules, and a host of technical changes.